 Under a business-as-usual scenario, and if other sectors of the economy reduce emissions to keep the global temperature increase below 2 degrees, shipping could represent some 10% of global GHG emissions by 2050.
 Ships use some of the world’s dirtiest fuels on earth.

 There is an alternative: Clean fuels

 Green shipping fuels produced from renewable electricity such as hydrogen and e-ammonia represent the most promising way to decarbonise a sector that has long been reluctant to change.
 That’s because unlike many alternative fuels, e-fuels are truly sustainable and their production can be deployed to meet shipping’s growing demand.

 However the uptake of e-fuels won’t happen on its own.
-That’s mainly because of very high costs, despite EU plans for scaling up their production.
+That’s mainly because of very high costs.
 If the EU proposals for maritime are equipped with the right incentives for e-fuels, the demand could reach up to 7% of the EU shipping fuel mix already by 2030.
 This would give the sector the kickstart needed to deploy renewable fuels and ultimately achieve net-zero emissions by 2050.

 The shipping industry’s failure to act